Tribe's Guide to

 External service providers

 The family law system encourages early, out-of-court resolution of family disputes.
 A wide range of community-based family law services are funded now to provide services that can help former partners come to agreement.
-These include charities (like Uniting, St Vincent de Paul and Anglicare) and relationships specialists (like Relationships Australia and Family Relationships Centres) who provide counselling and mediation services for property and parenting disputes.
-There are other specialist providers also, for specific types of client and problems (e.g. domestic violence, men’s issues, LGBT, culturally diverse).
+These include charities (like UnitingCare, St Vincent de Paul, Anglicare and CatholicCare) and relationships specialists (like Relationships Australia and Family Relationships Centres) who provide counselling and mediation services for property and parenting disputes.
+There are other specialist providers also, for specific types of client and problems (e.g. domestic violence, men’s issues, LGBTIQ, culturally diverse).

-These services may continue to be of great value in assisting you to reach settlement even after a court case is commenced.
+These services may continue to be of great value in assisting you to reach settlement even after a court case has commenced.
 Speak to your local community legal centre, Family Relationship Centre or call the Family Relationships Advice Line for referral to a service in your area.
-The vast majority of case commenced in the family courts are settled relatively soon after commencement.
+The vast majority of cases commenced in the family courts are settled relatively soon after commencement.

 Chapter 2